flyteorg/flyte/docs/user_guide/environment_setup.md

 which might resemble something like `BLrGKJaYsW2ME1PaoirK1g==`.

 :::{tip}
-Running most of the examples in the **User Guide** only requires the default Docker image that ships with Flyte.
+Running most of the examples in the **User guide** only requires the default Docker image that ships with Flyte.
 Many examples in the {ref}`tutorials` and {ref}`integrations` section depend on additional libraries such as `sklearn`, `pytorch` or `tensorflow`, which will not work with the default docker image used by `pyflyte run`.